squarepupil/website-pages/src/index.md

     _"| imgsrc governance-07, Several students in a committee meeting "

-    Arts & Ideas operates on the assertion that children are equally deserving of the respect and trust that we grant adults.
-When the inalienable rights to life, liberty, and the pursuit of happiness are extended to children, responsible choices arise from the sense of duty that that power naturally entails.
+    Arts & Ideas believes that children are equally deserving of the respect and trust that adults experience in this country.
+    When the inalienable rights
+    to life, liberty, and the pursuit of happiness are extended to children, responsible choices arise from the sense of duty that that power naturally entails.